investment & financial

 Stewards of the Rappahannock Region’s Philanthropy

 The Rappahannock River Region has trusted The Community Foundation for over 20 years with their philanthropic assets.
-The Foundation manages over $24 million for the region, benefitting dozens of fields of interest and supporting hundreds of non-profit organizations.
+The Foundation manages over $24 million for the region, benefiting dozens of fields of interest and supporting hundreds of nonprofit organizations.

 Thanks to the generosity of our region’s citizens and our sound investment strategies and oversight, this charitable investment serves as a powerful community asset.

 Please call Teri McNally, Executive Director, if you would like to request a copy of our annual audit.
 We are also happy to provide information regarding investment managers, administrative fees and investment or oversight.
-For Community Foundation 990’s and Annual Reports, please visit our Publications page.
+For The Community Foundation's 990s and Annual Reports, please visit our Publications page.